Crossfire Hurricane (FBI investigation): Origins

 After working on the Ben Carson 2016 presidential campaign as a foreign policy adviser, in early February 2016 George Papadopoulos, codenamed "Crossfire Typhoon" by the FBI, left the Carson campaign.
-That same month, he moved to London to begin working for the London Centre of International Law Practice (LCILP), with which he has been associated for several months.
+That same month, he moved to London to begin working for the London Centre of International Law Practice (LCILP), with which he had been associated for several months.
 On March 6, he accepted an offer to work with the Trump campaign.
 As part of his duties with the LCILP, on March 12 he traveled to the Link Campus University in Rome to meet officials with the university.
 While on this trip, on March 14 he met Maltese professor Joseph Mifsud and informed the professor about his joining the Trump campaign.
 On March 21, the Trump campaign told the Washington Post that Papadopoulos was one of five foreign policy advisers for the Trump campaign.
 Mifsud took more interest in Papadopoulos, and met him in London on March 24 with a Russian woman posing as "Putin's niece".

 Mifsud traveled to Moscow in April 2016, and upon his return he told Papadopoulos that Russian government officials were in possession of "thousands of emails" that could be politically damaging to Hillary Clinton.
 According to reporting by Malta Today about FBI records, Mifsud told the FBI in his February 2017 interviews that he had no advanced knowledge of Russia having emails from the Democratic National Committee, and did not make any offers to Papadopolous.
 On May 6, Papadopoulos met Alexander Downer, the Australian High Commissioner to Britain in a London bar, and told him about the Clinton emails over drinks.
 After WikiLeaks released hacked Democratic National Committee (DNC) emails on July 22, the Australian government on July 26 advised American authorities of the encounter between Downer and Papadopoulos.
 Receipt of this information spurred the FBI's launch of the Crossfire Hurricane investigation on July 31.

 In late July 2016, according to his May 2017 testimony to the House Intelligence Committee, CIA director John Brennan convened a group of officials from the CIA, NSA and FBI to investigate Russian interference.
 In a July 2017 interview, Brennan described this group effort as a "fusion cell".
 According to his later testimony, Brennan gave the FBI leads involving "contacts and interactions between Russian officials and U.S. persons involved in the Trump campaign" that were beyond the CIA's mandate to pursue.
 He said this information "served as the basis for the FBI investigation to determine whether such collusion [or] cooperation occurred".

-In March 2017, FBI Director James Comey confirmed in a congressional hearing that the FBI had been investigating Russian interference as part of its counterintelligence mission.
+In March 2017, FBI director James Comey confirmed in a congressional hearing that the FBI had been investigating Russian interference as part of its counterintelligence mission.
 He further confirmed that the probe included links between Trump campaign members and the Russian government, and "whether there was any coordination between the campaign and Russia's efforts".
 Comey added in a June Senate hearing that President Trump had not been personally under investigation until after Comey's departure from the FBI.